KonradJuenger/net_work/README.md

 Generator itself is licensed under LGPL 3.0 https://choosealicense.com/licenses/lgpl-3.0/ The source code can be found here: https://github.com/KonradJuenger/net_work/blob/main/sideTable.py

-To the actual .gcode files contained in and generated with the application are derivative work of our orginal design and they as well as the resulting 3d prints are protected under copyright.
+The actual .gcode files contained in and generated with the application are derivative work of our orginal design and they as well as the resulting 3d prints are protected under copyright.
 The following conditions apply:
 - You may use the the .gcode files for personal, non-commercial use.